Back to blog

 • Strong vintage and Art Deco character

-• Smaller appearance per carat due to deep proportions
+• Appears slightly smaller per carat due to deep proportions

-Asscher cuts require excellent clarity and work best in settings that protect the corners while showcasing the geometric precision.
-The shape particularly suits those drawn to 1920s aesthetics.
+Asscher cuts require excellent clarity and work best in settings that protect the corners while showcasing the geometric precision of the shape.
+This cut particularly suits those drawn to 1920s aesthetics or who love jewelry with an architectural, handcrafted feel.

 Marquise

 The marquise cut features an elongated shape with pointed ends, creating maximum surface area for its carat weight.
-This shape makes fingers look longer and offers a distinctive, eye-catching silhouette.
+This shape makes fingers appear longer and offers a distinctive, eye-catching silhouette that stands apart from the more common round or oval.

 Key characteristics: